Hazelcast and Azul Team to Deliver SLA Assurance for Java-based Businesses

 Java and OpenJDK are trademarks of Oracle Corporation and/or its affiliated companies in the United States and other countries.
 All other trademarks are the property of their respective holders.

 About Hazelcast, Inc.

-Headquartered in Silicon Valley’s Palo Alto, Hazelcast is the leading in-memory data management company which addresses the growing demand for enhanced application performance, data processing speed and scalability.
+Headquartered in Silicon Valley’s Palo Alto, Hazelcast is the leading operational data management company which addresses the growing demand for enhanced application performance, data processing speed and scalability.

 Hazelcast has two products: Hazelcast IMDG, an operational, in-memory computing platform which enables enterprises to manage their data and distribute processing using in-memory storage and parallel execution to achieve breakthrough application speed and scale; and Hazelcast Jet, the ultra fast, application embeddable, Stream and Batch Processing Engine.

 Hazelcast is relied upon by 32 of the Fortune Global 500 including four of the world’s ten largest banks, six of the world’s twenty largest e-commerce companies, and four of the world’s twenty largest telecommunications companies.